-All other study samples (pharmacokinetics, pharmacodynamics, bile acid and NTCP pharmacogenetic testing) will be sent to one of the following central laboratories: Aliri Bioanalysis (Utah, USA), GeneWiz (New Jersey, USA), PPD Global Central Labs (Kentucky, USA) and Robert Bosch Gesellschaft für Medizinische Forschung mbH (Stuttgart, Germany) for testing.
+All other study samples (pharmacokinetics, pharmacodynamics, bile acid and NTCP genetic testing) will be sent to one of the following central laboratories: Aliri Bioanalysis (Utah, USA), GeneWiz (New Jersey, USA), PPD Global Central Labs (Kentucky, USA) and Robert Bosch Gesellschaft für Medizinische Forschung mbH (Stuttgart, Germany) for testing.
 These samples may then be stored at a central laboratory Azenta (Indianapolis) in USA for up to 5 years after the study is completed and will be destroyed by internationally accepted means.

-The maximum amount of blood collected from each participant during the study will be up to approximately 165 mL for 1 dosing period (Cohort A1-A5, and Cohort A7 period 1) and approximately an additional 75 mL will be collected if you take part in a second dosing period (Cohort A6 and Cohort A7 period 2).
+The maximum amount of blood collected from each participant during the study will be up to approximately 235 mL.
 Additionally, approximately 2 mL will be drawn and discarded before each blood draw if using a cannula.
 For comparison, a standard blood donation at a blood collection centre, is about 470 mL.
 Samples collected by NZCR will be identified by your study number, year of birth, initials, and sex, to allow study doctors to quickly respond to any abnormal results.
 Before the results of these tests are sent to the Sponsor, your identifiable information will be removed and replaced with a code.